Origins Story #2: Part 4

 “Now, here.”
 He says, offering me a black business card.
 The top is blank of any information.
 “Take this.”

-I study it dubiously before he grabs one of my hands and places the card on my palm.
+I study it dubiously before he takes one of my hands and places the card on my palm, curling my fingers around ir.
 I spin it around around to find only a phone number on the other side printed in shiny silver foil.

-He gives me a bargaining grin, then stuffs my hand with the card in my jacket pocket.
-“Give a poor guy some peace of mind, wouldja?”
+If you don’t mind,” He gives me a bargaining grin, then stuffs my hand with the card in my jacket pocket. “give a poor guy some peace of mind, wouldja?”

 As soon as he pulls away, he’s gone.